Holloworker/SphereAppro/README.md

   -branch             Branching factor of sphere-tree

+  -surface_num        The percent of the total surfaces left

   -numCover           Number of sample points to cover object with

   -minCover           Minimum number of sample points per triangle